 We will not disclose your identity without your consent, unless there are legal reasons that require us to do so.
 For example, we may need to tell the police if a vulnerable person is at risk of being harmed.

 What we will do with your information

 Your information helps us decide whether to look more closely at an organisation’s compliance with equality and human rights law.

 We will make a record of your concern and decide whether to take any action on it.
-When doing this, we will take into account our strategic plan, business plan and our compliance and enforcement policy.
+When doing this, we will take into account our litigation and enforcement policy.